gtrichard/esflu_wg2_phylodynamics/README.md

 ## ESFLU WG2 Training School: Zero to Hero Phylogenetics and Phylodynamics

+This training school will guide you from how to make, use and modify and align fasta files, make maximum-likelihood time-scaled phylogenies, up to performing phylodynamic and phylogeographic analyses with BEAST.
+Everything can be followed remotely thanks to short GIFs and step-by-step guides.

 Head to the wiki to get all the information and the training material! https://github.com/gtrichard/esflu_wg2_phylodynamics/wiki